 1) Informal Resolution – Student Concern or Dissatisfaction Communicated Students are encouraged to speak directly with the individual (faculty/staff member) or office (financial aid, housing, etc.) involved with or responsible for the situation that is the cause of the complaint.

 Appropriate University staff will review the matter presented by the student and determine whether any action is required.
-The Dean of Students, or designee, may serve as an advocate and/or third party mediator if agreed by all parties and the situation warrants.
+The Senior Conduct Officer, or designee, may serve as an advocate and/or third-party mediator if agreed by all parties, and the situation warrants.

 Options for Informal Resolution:

 b.
 Make comments or suggestions regarding the issue, or

 c.
 If this communication does not lead to a satisfactory resolution or such a discussion